thehale/thehale/README.md

    📚 As an undergraduate Software Engineering student at Arizona State University I <a href="https://github.com/thehale/DIY-Smartcube">published an <b>honors thesis</b></a> detailing an invention which converts a normal Rubik's Cube into a smartcube to track each face turn.
-I will complete my Master's Degree in May 2023.
+I completed my Master's Degree in May 2023 where I studied software engineering, particularly agile practices, and researched the intersection of mobile apps and smart Rubik's Cubes in my master's thesis.
 </p>

 <p>